berndpfrommer/tagslam/examples/example_11/README.md

 - Source bag: ``dupont_2018-11-09-10-36-42_short_3m_drift.bag``
 - detector: MIT
 - frames: 4499
-- Remark: first test with odometry
+- Remark: first test with odometry.
+There are some jumps in the odom, order 0.25cm!
+Make sure to replay to make  the kinks in the optimized trajectory disappear.